July 6, 2020

 Unlock the “How”

 Some of the advantages I’ve discussed are typically available during any recession.
 Some are unique to the current environment.
 It’s the combination that creates such amazing, and unique, leverage for a start-up agency.
 Rahm Emmanuel, the former Mayor of Chicago, said, “Never let a crisis go to waste.”
 That may be true in politics but it is undoubtedly true in business.

 Having helped hundreds of entrepreneurs start their own agencies, in good times and bad, and having started and operated several successful agencies myself, I recognized that the number one thing that stops talented people from pursuing their dreams of business ownership is not knowing “how.”
-It is the biggest cause of procrastination and killer of dreams that I know.
+It is the biggest cause of procrastination and the greatest killer of dreams that I know.

 That’s why I wrote The UnCaptive Agent.
-In the book I describe in detail “how” to start a successful agency, including all the details that must be attended to.
+In the book, I describe in detail “how” to start a successful agency, including all the details that must be attended to.
 I also ask the questions that every entrepreneur needs to answer on their way to building a successful agency.